 Add salt and sour cream to curd mixture and combine.
 Place double boiler over medium low heat.
 Stir frequently until mixture has the texture of a creamy, small curd cottage cheese.

 Pour cheese into a mold, loaf pan (or non-reactive dish) and refrigerate for 2 hours or overnight.

-Here is the original comment from Eric, with a minor correction included…
+Here is the original comment from Eric, with minor corrections included…

 You may read Eric’s comments on my post Sour Milk – Don’t Toss it Out.

 “I just joined this blog, but am finding it as a great resource for sharing old family recipes.
 Love this!
 My Mother is Swedish, and my father is of Italian/Austrian mix who come from Pennsylvania Dutch country, so between them and the grandparents we have such a vibrant selection of recipes, many from the older farmsteading generation.

 Here is a nice simple recipe for Homemade Dutch Cheese (I’ve seen similar recipes called Fromage Blanc or Farmer’s Cheese) that is made using old sour milk.
 It is quite delicious.
 I will list as it is written by my Grandmother, but you can definitely half or double the recipe.

 2 Gallons Sour Milk, 1/2 cup unsalted butter (sweet cream or cultured), softened, 1 1/2 tsps. of baking soda, 2 tsps natural salt (DO NOT USE IODIZED TABLE SALT), 1 cup sour cream.
 The family used homemade s.c., but store version should work fine (check for salt-free content).